bloom-works/organ-donation-reform/10_opo_qa.md

 decertified and the Designated Service Area (DSA) will be opened to competition from other OPOs.

-## QAPIs are not achieving their potential {#qapis-are-not-achieving-their-potential}
+## QAPIs are not achieving their potential

 Despite these important steps towards QAPI improvements, Bloom heard from experts that several issues hold back the implementation of many QAPIs,